StarryJapanNight/eosnameswaps/README.md

 # eosnameswaps
-A decentralized EOS account exchange.
+A decentralized, trustless, EOS account exchange dApp.
+Visit www.eosnameswaps.com for a simple interface to this contract.